supratim94336/SparkifyDataPipelineWithAirflow/README.md

         in aws
         ```bash
         $ python create_table.py --host <cluster_endpoint_address>
+    - To start the DAG in Airflow: Run the below code in terminal
+        ```bash
+        $ airflow scheduler
+        ```
+    - Go to Airflow WebUI, as per configuration, it will be in running
+        state.
+Observe the progress until it is finished.
+You can always
+        click on individual tasks to check its log.
     - To Stop: Run the below code in terminal from 'aws' directory to destroy your Redshift database and
         detach iam_role from the cluster
         ```bash